Bonterms/Business-Associate-Agreement/BAA.md

 **4. Obligations of Customer.**

 4.1.
 Safeguards.
-Customer is responsible for implementing appropriate privacy and security safeguards, including the privacy and security safeguards required of Customer under the Main Agreement, in order to protect its PHI in accordance with the HIPAA Rules.
+Customer is responsible for implementing appropriate privacy and security safeguards, including the privacy and security safeguards required of Customer under the **Main Agreement**, in order to protect its PHI in accordance with the HIPAA Rules.

 4.2.
 Notice of Privacy Practices.
 Customer will inform Business Associate of any limitation in its notice of privacy practices adopted in accordance with the Privacy Rule, to the extent that such limitation may affect Business Associate’s Use or Disclosure of PHI.